TREATY INVESTMENT E-1 VISA

 - The trade has to be principally with the United States.
 This just means that over 50% of your trading business that you operate, is between the treaty country of your nationality and the United States.
 Meaning, you could do 51% of your overall business with contracts between the United States and your country, and 49% with the rest of the world, and you would qualify.

 With that, you have the basic requirements for qualifying for the E-1 Treaty Trader Visa.
 It is important to emphasize a few things, however.
 If you already have an existing business in one of the “trade” industries outlined above, that works primarily between the United States and your home country, then this may be an easy visa to acquire.
-You are going to need to be able to trace and identity your transactions, so good and effective record-keeping is essential to qualifying for this visa.
+You are going to need to be able to trace and identify your transactions, so good and effective record-keeping is essential to qualify for this visa.

 Additionally, if you already have a business, you may also want to consider the L-1A Visa (find a link to information about that visa at the bottom of this page), as that may actually be a better fit for your goals depending on the circumstances.
-If you do not have an existing business between your country and the United States in one of the trade industries listed above, but would like to start one, then it is important to emphasize a few other things.
-You should develop your business with the requirements of this visa in mind, and you can apply from either your home country or from the United States.
+If you do not have an existing business between your country and the United States in one of the trade industries listed above but would like to start one, then it is important to emphasize a few other things.
+You should develop your business with the requirements of this visa in mind, and you can apply from either your home country or the United States.
 Thus, it is important to know that in many cases, you can come to the United States to initially negotiate contracts with a simple B-1 Visitor Business Visa, or even without a visa if you are from a Visa Waiver Country.
-This can help you to get started with your enterprise and help you get the contracts and transactions necessary, that will be invaluable when qualifying for E-1 Status later.
+This can help you to get started with your enterprise and help you get the contracts and transactions necessary, which will be invaluable when qualifying for E-1 Status later.

-Obtaining E-1 status can be a long a difficult road, but it can also be a financially rewarding pursuit, and a pursuit that is also greatly personally rewarding; as you grow and develop your own business.
+Obtaining E-1 status can be a long difficult road, but it can also be a financially rewarding pursuit and a pursuit that is also greatly personally rewarding; as you grow and develop your own business.
 This area of Immigration Law is incredibly complex and the importance of retaining a qualified Immigration Attorney to assist you, cannot be understated.
 Should you ultimately qualify, you will be granted a status that has an initial validity of two years, and you’ll be able to renew that status as long as you continue to maintain the business and otherwise stay personally eligible and business eligible.
 Often, you can even renew your status automatically for two years, by simply traveling abroad and reentering the United States while your E-1 Status is still valid.

 Not sure if the E-1 Treaty Trader Visa is the right fit for you?
 Please continue reading, to learn about the E-2 Treaty Investor Visa.